vekatze/neut/book/src/some-backstage-notes.md

 To tell the truth, this language is actually a painting.
 A small painting, redrawn again and again, alone, for like 7 years or longer, seeking my own understanding of beauty™, that happened to take the form of a programming language.
 Of course, this isn't a heroic thing or whatever, but rather a symptom, if I name it.
 This painting is entirely dedicated to my conceited obsession.
 Still, I now believe that the resulting language has something sparkling in its concept, and also I don't have any reason to keep it secret in my atelier.

 I'd be happy if someone were inspired by skimming this book over this weekend for example, or even happier if they chose to try it on their PC.
-Such a chain of reactions is a lucky and lovely accident, which I believe is the fundamental element that colors our world.
+Such a chain of reactions is a lucky and lovely accident, which I believe is the fundamental kawaii element that colors our world.